arcanis/clipanion/README.md

   - `_init` will be called by `start` and `restart`, and should prepare everything needed for your application to be in valid state.
 The daemon will start only after this command returns.
   - `_cleanup` will be called by `stop` and `restart`, and should clean everything needed.
 When it returns, the `start` command will return, usually ending the process.

 Last important note: the current daemon implementation **is not secure by default**.
-Because it only listens to the localhost requests it should be impossible for an external attacker to execute requests on your server, however it is possible for any local user (ie people who have an account on the same machine) to send crafted requests to the daemon, that will then be executed with the privileges of the user that started the daemon.
-I have no idea how to fix this, so feel free to open an issue with your ideas if you happen to have one.
-In the meantime, just be careful and avoid running a daemon as root.
+Because it only watches localhost it should be impossible for an external attacker to execute requests on your server, however it is possible for any local user (ie people who have an account on the same machine) to send crafted requests to the daemon which will then be executed with the privileges of the user that started the daemon.
+In order to prevent this, you'll have to implement your own authentication scheme.

 ## License (MIT)

-> **Copyright © 2016 Manaflair**
+> **Copyright © 2019 Mael Nison**
 >
 > Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
 >